gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 A typical reference data set to support the Stroom XML Event schema might be on that relates to devices.
 Such a data set can contain the device logical identifiers such as fully qualified domain name and ip address and their geographical location information such as country, site, building, room and timezone.

-The following example will describe how to create a reference feed for such device data. we will call the reference feed `GEOHOST-REFERENCE`.
+The following example will describe how to create a reference feed for such device data. we will call the reference feed `GeoHost-V1.0-REFERENCE`.

 ## **Reference Data**
 Our reference data will be supplied in a <TAB> separated file containing the fields